 Lest it be thought that nuclear energy is being singled out as an especially problematic source of energy, it should also be noted that other alternative energy sources have their own shortcomings.
 The energy of the sun offers a fantastically large source of potential energy; the solar energy that strikes the earth in 40 minutes equals the world's annual consumption of energy.
 The trick, of course, lies in effectively using even a modest fraction of that energy.
 Significant strides have been made in that direction.
-In 1970, electricity produced by photovoltaic cells cost \$60 per kilowatt-hour.
-By 1980 the cost had fallen to \$1 per kilowatt-hour, and by 2009 it stood at 46.9-70.5 cents per kilowatt-hour.27 Still, this amounts to four to six times the present cost of electricity from coal-fired power plants.
-A more economically competitive form of solar technology uses the sun to heat troughs of water or oil that is then routed to a heat exchanger that in turn produces steam to drive a turbine.
-An alternative technology runs a steam-powered turbine by focusing sunlight on a "power tower" filled with liquid sodium.
-Up to now, the economic and technical limitations of solar technologies have inhibited the widespread adoption of power derived from the sun, but it may become more significant as these technologies improve and conventional sources become increasingly costly.
+In 1970, electricity produced by photovoltaic cells cost \$60 per kilowatt-hour (kWh).
+By 1980, the cost had fallen to \$1 per kWh, and by 2009, it stood at 46.9 to 70.5 cents per kWh.
+By the second decade of the twenty-first century, the price had fallen further to 12 to 30 cents per kWh for small to medium installations.
+An alternative, more centralized form of solar technology uses the sun to heat troughs of water or oil that is then routed to a heat exchanger that in turn produces steam to drive a turbine.
+Yet another solar energy technology uses a steam-powered turbine by focusing sunlight on a "power tower" filled with liquid sodium.
+Up to now, the economic and technical limitations of solar technologies have inhibited the widespread adoption of power derived from the sun, but solar power has been making steady gains in costs and efficiency, and it will likely become more significant as conventional energy sources become increasingly costly.

-Wind power, a very old technology, may also increase in importance in the years to come.
-When sited in the proper location, the most efficient wind turbines can produce electricity for 6.1-8.4 cents per kilowatt-hour, a price that makes them competitive with conventional power plants.28 Although wind power supplies only a small fraction of electrical energy in the United States, generating capacity has grown steadily in recent years.
-As with solar energy, the use of wind power will increase as more efficient turbines are developed and the costs of carbon-based sources steadily rise, although complaints about noise and the degradation of landscape aesthetics will limit or prevent the construction of wind turbines in some areas.
+Wind power, a very old technology, has been increasing in importance in recent years.
+When sited in the proper location, the most efficient wind turbines can produce electricity for as little as 2.35 cents per kWh.
+As with solar energy, this price reflects the operating cost of generating electricity; when construction costs are included the price is necessarily higher, but putting an exact value on these costs is complicated when interest rates and subsidies are figured in.

+As with solar energy, the use of wind power will increase as more efficient turbines are developed and the costs of carbon-based sources rise, although complaints about noise and the degradation of landscape aesthetics will limit or prevent the construction of wind turbines in some areas.
 Wind power also shares with solar cells the problem of episodic operation.
 This means that some way to store energy is needed for times when the sun doesn't shine and the wind doesn't blow.
-It may be possible to use wind- and solar-generated power to compress air in order to run electrical generators when needed, but construction costs would be very high in terms of both time and money.29 Wind and solar also suffer from a fundamental mismatch: areas of maximum sunlight or wind are usually far from the places that consume the most electricity.
-Redressing this situation will require very sizeable investments in new electrical transmission lines.
-The same can be said about hydropower, which accounts for 10 percent of electrical generation in the United States.
-Hydropower also has the further drawback of altering the ecology of river systems, often to the detriment of the plants and animals that live in them.
+Wind and solar also suffer from a fundamental mismatch: areas of maximum sunlight or wind are usually far from the places that consume the most electricity.
+Redressing this situation will require substantial upgrading of electrical transmission lines, the design of which goes back a hundred years.
+At the household and small business level, it may be possible to use batteries for the provision of supplemental electricity.
+Batteries are the obvious choice, but despite substantial progress in recent years, batteries remain expensive and space-consuming sources of electricity.

+At present, the most important source of renewable energy is hydropower, which accounts for about 10 percent of electrical generation in the United States.
+In recent years, however, it has come under considerable criticism because dams alter the ecology of river systems, often to the detriment of the plants and animals that live in them.
+It is unlikely that massive new hydropower projects will appear in the years to come.